Written by Manya Pandey, a first-year undergraduate student.

 Buttons – Ancient Indians used seashells as ornamental buttons.

-People from the Indus valley civilization, the oldest civilisation in India, invented buttons about 5000 years ago.
+People from the Indus valley civilization, the oldest civilization in India, invented buttons about 5000 years ago.
 That’s not all, they took it a step ahead and carved and shaped them to be sewn into their garments.

 Oldest known surgery